 2017 Walk & Roll Challenge

-The San Antonio region typically experiences multiple days from March through mid-November when air pollution reaches unhealthy levels.
+The San Antonio region typically experiences multiple days from April through October when air pollution reaches unhealthy levels.
 Some of the pollutants in our air originate from other regions of the country or from natural sources, but a significant portion is created locally from activities we engage in each day – such as driving our vehicles.

 Poor air quality adversely impacts us in a number of ways.
 Prolonged exposure can cause such symptoms as headaches, nausea, and breathing difficulties.
 Periods of high air pollution levels have been associated with increased emergency room visits and school absences in a number of studies.
 Furthermore, certain groups are particularly sensitive to air pollution: children, the elderly, people who are active outdoors, and people with respiratory illnesses.